 The state can further reduce its portion of the grocery tax next year, but that additional reduction is not guaranteed.
-However, some taxpayers can look forward to additional relief in the form of Alabama tax rebate checks that will begin going out this fall (more on that below).
+However, some taxpayers can look forward to additional relief in the form of Alabama tax rebate checks that have already started going out. (more on that below).

 Alabama grocery tax

 Alabama is one of only 13 states that still tax groceries.
 Before September 1, the state taxed groceries at a 4% sales tax rate.

 The new law reduces the tax on certain food items to 3% through August 2024.
 This means shoppers may save $1 for every $100 spent on groceries.
 However not all items qualify for the grocery tax reduction.
 Here are some items still taxed at 4%: